-Apply now to receive your California State Park Adventure Pass
+Get Your California State Park Adventure Pass Now

-SACRAMENTO, Calif.—California State Parks, First Partner Jennifer Siebel Newsom and the Natural Resources Agency today announced the opportunity for fourth graders to apply for a free California State Parks Adventure Pass.
-Effective today, they can apply for the pass that will give them the opportunity to explore 19 select state parks free for a full year.
+SACRAMENTO, Calif.—California State Parks, First Partner Jennifer Siebel Newsom and the Natural Resources Agency today announced the opportunity for fourth graders to get a free California State Parks Adventure Pass.
+Effective today, they can obtain a pass that will give them the opportunity to explore 19 select state parks free for a full year.

 “The California State Park Adventure Pass is an incredible new program that will help promote a healthier, more equitable California for all—a California where every child has the opportunity to explore, learn and benefit from our state’s natural wonders,” said First Partner Jennifer Siebel Newsom.